 The Waterberg Plateau is situated about 2 hours north of Windhoek and makes the perfect self drive destination.
 Stay at Okonjima and visit the Africat Foundation a rehabilitation project that reintroduces cheetah and other predators into the wild.

 The Caprivi Strip in north-eastern Namibia is a remote and unique destination quite unlike anywhere else in the country.
 Its verdant network of rivers and wetlands mean that it is an oasis attracting great wildlife and beautiful birds.

 Luderitz is a small seaside town in the South East corner of Namibia, a remote destination that is definitely worth a two or more night stay.
 Stay here and visit the Ghost Town of Kolmanskop and the Wild Horses of Aus.

-The Waterberg region is perfectly placed between Windhoek and Etosha National Park and is home to an array of attractions, and accommodation options are varied and plentiful
+The Waterberg region is perfectly placed between Windhoek and Etosha National Park and is home to an array of attractions.
+Accommodation options are varied and plentiful.

 Helmeringhausen is a dusty little hamlet in Namibia surrounded by orange and red desert sands, a palpable silence wraps itself around the landscape promising a rustic escape

 Ranging from thundering waterfalls and furious white-water rapids to serene rock pools and tranquil streams; the Kunene river meanders along the surrounding landscape, attracting a plethora of wildlife to its varied banks